fadden/CiderPress2/FileConv/Doc/Teach-notes.md

 +$06 / N: theRulerList - array of TERuler structures
-+$xx / 4: styleListLength - length, in bytes, of theStyleList +$xx / N: theStyleList - array of TEStyle structures +$xx / 4: numberOfStyles - numer of StyleItems contained in theStyles +$xx / N: theStyles - array of StyleItems specifying which actual styles (stored in theStyleList)
++$xx / 4: styleListLength - length, in bytes, of theStyleList +$xx / N: theStyleList - array of TEStyle structures +$xx / 4: numberOfStyles - number of StyleItems contained in theStyles +$xx / N: theStyles - array of StyleItems specifying which actual styles (stored in theStyleList)
           apply to which text within the TextEdit record
 ```